api3dao/old-api3-docs/docs/dapis/README.md

 **dAPIs** are continuously updated streams of off-chain data, such as the latest cryptocurrency, stock and commodities prices.
 They can power various decentralized applications, such as DeFi lending, synthetic assets, stable coins, derivatives, quality assurance, NFTs and more.

-Operated by the market’s most trusted and reliable data providers, dAPIs are a transparent, cost efficient and scalable way for smart contracts to connect to the data they need.
+dAPIs are composed out of **Beacons**, which are _first-party data feeds_.
+A Beacon is a first-party data feed because it is directly powered by the owner of the data, the API provider.
+Compared to third-party oracle solutions, which involve middlemen node operators, this approach is secure, transparent, cost-efficient and scalable.
+API3 composes dAPIs out of individual Beacons or Beacon sets, and provides tham as turn-key data feed solutions to projects across many chains.

 ## Transparency